mcalthrop/tdd-fibonacci/README.md

 ## What tools are used?

-The following npm modules are used:
+The following tools are used:

-- [karma](https://karma-runner.github.io/) for the test runner
+- [jest](https://jestjs.io/) for the test runner
-- [chai](http://chaijs.com/api/bdd/) for the expectation library
-- [mocha](https://mochajs.org/#getting-started) for the test framework and reporter
 - [Chrome](https://www.google.com/chrome/) for the browser to run the tests in
-- [requirejs](http://requirejs.org/) to modularise the code

 ## License